arjunguha/compsci220-scala/website/hw/tictactoe/index.md

       If it is Xs turn:

-        1. If game is a winning state for X, return Some(X)
+        1. If X has won the game, return Some(X).
-        2. If game is a draw state, return None
+        2. If the game is a draw, return None.
+(If all squares are filled and nobody has won, then the game is a draw.
+However, you are free to detect a draw earlier, if you wish.)
         3. Recursively apply minimax to all the successor states of game
            - If any recursive call produces X, return Some(X)
            - Or, if any recursive call produces None, return None